wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 The node to be deleted has two child node.
 Then in that case:

 - Find the inorder successor of that node.
-(Inorder successor:- can be defined as smallest key but greater than the key of input node means first go right and then left most node is the inorder successor of that input node).
+(Inorder successor:- the leftmost node in the right subtree).
 - Replace that node with inorder successor.
 - Delete inorder successor from it's original position.